eclipse-openj9/openj9-docs/docs/xmso.md

 # -Xmso

-Sets the stack size for operating system threads.
+Sets the native stack size for operating system threads.

 You can use the `-verbose:sizes` option to find out the values that the VM is currently using.